Magnetic Structure and Spin Fluctuations in Colossal Magnetoresistance Ferrimagnet Mn3Si2Te6

 More details on the magnetic structure are characterized near and above the transition.
-In contrast to the long-range order showing sharp magnetic reflections in the $(H,H,L)$ plane [Fig.~2(a)], notable magnetic diffuse scattering exists at the magnetic peaks $(0,0,2)$, $(1,0,2)$ and equivalent reflections where the Miller indices are dominant by $L$ component [Fig.~2(b)].
+In contrast to the long-range order showing sharp magnetic reflections in the $(H,H,L)$ plane [Fig.~2(a)], notable magnetic diffuse scattering exists at the magnetic peaks $(0,0,2)$, and $(1,1,2)$ and equivalent reflections where the Miller indices are dominant by $L$ component [Fig.~2(b)].
 This reveals a considerable in-plane spin fluctuation that can only be probed by the momentum transfer perpendicular to the spin component.
-The in-plane magnetic fluctuations are slightly broadened compared to those along the $c$ axis yet maintain a three dimensional character.
-Surprisingly, the diffuse scattering is present over a broad range of temperature near the transition and persists well above $\TC$.
+The in-plane magnetic fluctuations are slightly broadened compared to those along the $c$ axis yet maintain a three-dimensional character.
+Surprisingly, the diffuse scattering is present over a broad range of temperature near the transition.
+It peaks at the transition and persists well above $\TC$ (Supplementary Material \cite{supporting}).
 As shown in Fig.~2(d), peak intensities collected at ${\bf Q}=(-0.025, 0, 2)$ exhibit a slow decay as the temperature is raised.
-The intensity remains finite at temperatures close $\sim 2\TC$.
-The wavevector-dependent susceptibility above the transition can be described in the Ornstein-Zernike form $\chi(q) =1/(q^2+k^2)$,where $k=1/\xi$ is the inverse correlation length.
+The intensity remains finite at temperatures close to $\sim 2\TC$.
+The wave-vector-dependent susceptibility above the transition can be described in the Ornstein-Zernike form $\chi(q) =1/(q^2+k^2)$,where $k=1/\xi$ is the inverse correlation length.
 The in-plane correlation length $\xi_{ab}(T)$ displays a similar suppression on warming from 14.5(5)~\r{A} at 85 K to 4(1) \r{A} at 180 K. These values are rather small and comparable with the in-plane lattice parameter, highlighting the confinement of the magnetic clusters above the transition.
-Interestingly, the thermal evolution of the $\xi^2$ overlaps nicely with that of the electric resistivity, which has important implications discussed below.
+Interestingly, the thermal evolution of the $\xi^2$ overlaps nicely with that of the electric resistivity, which has important implications for the magnetoresistance in that temperature regime as discussed below.